preston-thomas/CIS350-HW2-Thomas/README.md

 * Machine Learning

 ## Technical Background:
-Currently working as a Data Engineer Intern at Mutually Human, gaining hands-on experience with SQL, ETL processes with data, Python scripting, etc.
+Currently working as a Data Engineer Intern at Mutually Human, gaining hands-on experience with SQL, ETL processes with data, Java, scripting, etc.

 Previously held a position with Morrison Industries, where I gained hands-on experience in SQL and learned about IT infrastructure.